-There are numerous medical staff involved during a birth, all tasked with making sure that NO detail is missed and that both the mother and the baby are safe.
-If the medical team is not properly trained, if their equipment is lacking, or if for any other reason they fail to act in a timely manner during a childbirth, it may be considered an act of negligence resulting in medical malpractice.
+An entire team of medical professionals is tasked with keeping both mother and baby safe during childbirth.
+If the medical team is not properly trained, if their equipment is lacking, or if for any other reason the doctor or nurses fail to act in a timely manner during a childbirth, it may be considered an act of negligence resulting in medical malpractice.

 Our experienced Denver medical malpractice attorneys know how complicated medical malpractice can be, and we will fight for your child’s rights.
 As parents ourselves, and nationwide leaders in the field of birth injury litigation, we know what to do.
 If you believe your doctor was negligent, please don’t wait.
 Contact us today and let us hear your story.

 - When Childbirth Goes Wrong, Can You Sue?